Bud Ekins: Film industry career

 Replica of motorcycle used by Ekins for stunts in the film The Great Escape.

 Through his association with McQueen, Ekins began a career as a film stuntman.
 Ekins is best known as the actor who jumped the fence on a motorcycle in the 1963 film The Great Escape, and one of the stuntmen who drove the Ford Mustang 390 GT in the car chase scene in the 1968 film Bullitt.
 The chase scene led by stunt coordinator Carey Loftin and filmed on the streets of San Francisco, is regarded as one of the most influential in film history.

-He also coordinated the stunts for the popular 1970s motorcycle cop show CHiPs.
-Ekins eventually became one of the best stuntmen in Hollywood.
+Ekins also coordinated the stunts for the popular 1970s motorcycle cop show CHiPs.
+He eventually became one of the best stuntmen in Hollywood.
 He continued doing stunt work until he was in his mid-60s, his stunt career spanned 30 years.
 Throughout the 1990s Ekins was on screen in movies and TV as a character actor, and can be seen in films such as Pacific Heights, Mac and Me, The Karate Kid series, The Specialist (1994), and Vegas Vacation (1997).